Entries by Utenza Editor

 Degrees of curvature and height: is there a relationship?

-The questions our patients ask us are often opportunities to provide useful information to them and others.
+Our patients’ questions are often opportunities to provide useful information to them and others.
 Francesco’s questions prompted us to examine the possible correlation between scoliosis, degrees of curvature, and height growth.
-“Let me start by describing my particular experience: at the age of 17 and a half, in a skiing accident, I […]
+“Let me start by describing my particular experience: at the age of 17 and a half, in a skiing accident, I injured my patellar […]

 Is the information provided by large language models valid in educating patients about adolescent idiopathic scoliosis?
 An evaluation of content, clarity, and empathy: The perspective of the European Spine Study Group